Call 13 23 25 or use our office locator to find your nearest H&R Block office and book an appointment online.

 Check your employment agreement or speak with your employer before arranging salary sacrifice into super.

-If you have salary sacrificed into super, the amount contributed is included in the reportable employer superannuation contributions amount shown on your PAYG payment summary.
-Also included are any superannuation contributions for which a tax deduction has been claimed.
-This means that any entitlement you have to any benefits from Centrelink or the Family Assistance Office that are subject to an income test will take into account those amounts.
+If you have salary sacrificed into super, the amount contributed is included in the reportable employer superannuation contributions amount shown on your PAYG income statement.
+This means that any entitlement you have to any benefits from Centrelink that are subject to an income test will take into account those amounts.

-It also contributes to the calculation of any Child Support payments and is used to determine your liability to such things as the Medicare levy surcharge or repayments of HECS-HELP debts.
+Any superannuation contributions for which you have claimed a tax deduction will also be taken into account.
+These amounts also contribute to the calculation of any Child Support payments and are used to determine your liability to such things as the Medicare levy surcharge or repayments of HECS-HELP debts.
 They may also impact on any tax offsets that you are entitled to claim on your tax return.

-People who have reached 60 no longer pay tax on superannuation income streams (pensions or annuities) that are paid from a taxed fund.
+People who have reached 60 do not pay tax on superannuation income streams (pensions or annuities) that are paid from a taxed fund.
 A taxed fund is one where contributions tax was paid on the contributions made by your employer into your super fund on your behalf.

 Contributions tax would also have been paid for contributions made under a salary sacrifice arrangement.
 Most funds are taxed funds.
 However, for taxpayers who belonged to an untaxed super fund, they will still have to pay tax on their superannuation income stream, irrespective of their age.

-Taxpayers who are over 60 years of age (for the full financial year) and receiving a superannuation income stream from a taxed fund no longer receive a PAYG Payment summary.
+Taxpayers who are over 60 years of age (for the full financial year) and receiving a superannuation income stream from a taxed fund do not receive a PAYG income statement.

 Even if your employer is required to contribute to your super, you are now also eligible to contribute and claim a tax deduction.

-Contributions that you claim as a tax deduction count towards the $27,500 concessional contributions cap, along with any contributions your employer pays.
+Contributions that you claim as a tax deduction count towards the concessional contributions cap ($27,500 for the 2024 year, increasing to $30,000 for the 2025 year), along with any contributions your employer pays and any salary sacrifice contributions you make to your super.
 If this cap is breached, you may have to pay excess tax.
-However, from the 2019 year, if you have not used your concessional contributions cap for the year, the excess may be carried forward and used in a futer year (within 5 years).
+However, from the 2019 year, if you have not used your concessional contributions cap for the year, the excess may be carried forward and used in a future year (within 5 years).

 If you claim a tax deduction for a contribution you have made, you are not eligible for the super co-contribution for the amount you claim.